Ube ice cream: Use in halo-halo

-Ube ice cream is a common ingredient in halo-halo, a popular Filipino dessert consisting of a mix of various ingredients, such as coconut, sago, sweetened beans, slices of fruit such as jackfruit or mango, leche flan and nata de coco, and ube itself in halaya form.
+Ube ice cream is a common but not essential ingredient in halo-halo, a popular Filipino dessert consisting of a mix of various ingredients, such as coconut, sago, sweetened beans, slices of fruit such as jackfruit or mango, leche flan and nata de coco, and ube itself in halaya form.
 Ube is seen as an essential ingredient of halo-halo due to lending the dessert its distinctive flavor and violet color.
 Thus, ube ice cream may be used in place of or together with ube halaya.
 Since evaporated milk is another essential ingredient of halo-halo, using ube ice cream as well makes for a creamier recipe.
+On the other hand, many halo-halo recipes avoid using ube ice cream (and fruit-flavored ice cream in general) for this very reason, as the creaminess and sweetness of the ice cream may overpower or throw off the balance of the halo-halo's other ingredients, and so these versions use ube halaya instead.